brandontrabon/Weather-Widget/README.md

 })();
 ```

+The project makes use of Angular's template cache; this makes distributing the library much simpler since the templates don't have to be managed by the end user.

+You will notice 2 different services used for the weather directive.
+There is a design purpose for this; the service for the directive is the work horse of the directive.
+The purpose is to not put too much code into the directive or the controller.

+The second service is for getting the actual data from the service and only returning the pieces of data that are needed to give the first service less to process.

 ## Gulp
 The project is setup to create a minified version of the library using gulp; gulp is one of the libraries installed by the npm install.
 The gulp command used to build the project library looks like the following.